shsagir/play-area-sync/README.md

 # Don't forget to edit this each time you have reviewed a page
 # pages older than one year will be marked outdated
 reviewed: 2016-10-22

+# set a warning that this article is outdated, no matter the date
+deprecated: 1

 # Under which headline the content will be shown on home
 # (use underscore instead of space)